-Sitka lacks a 5-kilometer course that adheres to the National Federation of State High School Associations' (NFHS) standards so cannot host statewide cross country competitions.
-Regional competitions hosted in Sitka use the National Park trails, which requires blocking off a road.
-The Park is increasingly congested with visitors for longer into the fall.
+Sitka lacks a 5-kilometer course that adheres to the National Federation of State High School Associations' (NFHS) standards so cannot host statewide competitions in cross country and track.
+Regional competitions hosted in Sitka are reliant on using the National Park trails, which fall short of 5 kilometers, requiring the route to go up the road towards the Science Center.
+The trails in the park as well as the road to the Science Center are heavily trafficked by cruise passengers and tour buses, making the route dangerous for the high school students.